Simple in concept, difficult to master, sales strategy can make all the difference. successful sales tactics are driven by a winning strategy.

 These days 'sales strategy' is widely used to mean the overarching approach to achieving winning a sale.

-As such, the study of strategy, its use and the outcomes attributed to good strategy, has much to offer sales organisations and individuals.
+As such, the study of strategy, its use and the outcomes attributed to good strategy, has much to offer organisations and individuals.

 Through the last decade of the last millennia, several well known high end sales training courses included a brief education in the use of military thinking to win particular sales opportunities.
 The education was brief because the sales training courses were rarely more than three days long and sales strategy would be covered in one of 8 or 10 modules.

 I had my Team at SGi take the Holden Powerbase course which included a section on sales strategy.
 Later I signed up to become an accredited TAS instructor.
-Target Account Selling became perhaps the best known of the genre of sales courses delivering a ‘High Value Complex Sale’ methodology.
+Target Account Selling became perhaps the best known of the genre of sales training courses delivering a ‘High Value Complex Sale’ methodology.
 I attended two programmes delivered by accomplished instructors and eventually got my wings.
 Even then, I don't think I had properly internalised the principles.

 Later, after TAS was absorbed into Seibel, I built my own 'High Value Complex Sales Methodology' training course.
 Through these multiple iterations including having to understand sales strategy sufficiently well to create a unique spin on the theme, I came to feel confident about using and teaching the subject.